teokem/guides/setup-macos.md

 1. Go to https://www.office.com and sign in using your university email.
    You will be prompted to enter LUCAT credentials and thereafter taken to "Office 365" which is Microsoft's online version of office.
-   Navigate to "Install Office Apps", download and install.
+   Navigate to "Install Office Apps" (usually in top right corner), download and install.

 2. Once installed, accept all software updates if any, and also allow office to automatically download updates.